ethauvin/cryptoprice/examples/gradle/README.md

 ## Java Example

-To compile & run the Java example:
+To run the Java example:

 ```console
 ./gradlew runJava